alexabauer/R-tutorials/map_tutorial/README.md

 Next, we need the data we want to display on our map.
 In this case, I want to map specific ecological diversity metrics for each sampling point.
-Luckily, I already have a nifty little excel sheet at hand that contains both meta data and a number of calculated diversity metrics for each site and sampling event.
-Let’s go ahead and load in the file:
+Luckily, I already have a nifty little excel sheet at hand that contains both metadata and a number of calculated diversity metrics for each site and sampling event.
+Let’s go ahead and load the file:

 ``` r
 file_name <- "SS-InvCommunitites_Metrics-wide.xlsx"